 More than 500 employees keep the school running, from the teachers (or dons) to the gardeners, catering and domestic staff.
-Add to that nearly 700 boys, consisting of 70 Scholars and over 600 boys in other houses, and you have the diverse and interconnected community that is Winchester College.
+Add to that nearly 700 pupils, consisting of 70 Scholars and over 600 pupils in other houses, and you have the diverse and interconnected community that is Winchester College.

 The school was built over 600 years ago between the cathedral close and the water meadows, on the edge of a city that was once England’s capital.
 Surrounded by Hampshire’s rolling downs and chalk streams, it enjoys a spacious and gentle setting within a lively, modern city.
 Many of the city’s ancient buildings remain, and the College is deeply fortunate that few, if any, are more beautiful than its own.
 John Keats described Winchester as ‘The pleasantest town I ever was in’, during his visit here in the autumn of 1819.

 Winchester College is one of the country’s oldest surviving schools.
-The richness of its heritage and the legacy of its founder are appreciated by every boy who comes here.
+The richness of its heritage and the legacy of its founder are appreciated by everyone who comes here.

 Archives, Libraries and Treasury